Graduate Programs in Near Eastern and Judaic Studies (NEJS)

 - M.A. in Near Eastern & Judaic Studies (full- and part-time)

-- Joint M.A. in Women’s & Gender Studies and Near Eastern & Judaic Studies (full- and part-time)
+- Joint M.A. in Women’s, Gender, & Sexuality Studies and Near Eastern & Judaic Studies (full- and part-time)

 - Dual M.A. with Hornstein: Jewish Professional Leadership.
 Please visit the Hornstein website for more information. (full-time only)